 Bierer, who says she believes that having an attractive downtown would benefit everyone, recently raised the question of the “shelved project” to board members of the Hartland Township.

 “They felt that it wasn’t going to do enough good for enough residents to put it on the top of their pile, basically,” Bierer said.
-“Other things would bring more income and benefit to the community, like the sports fields and teen center.”
+“Other things would bring more income and benefit to the community, like the and .”

 Hartland township supervisor Bill Fountain said that although the township has no plans right now to pay for the proposed plan, they are in an “exploratory phase” on how to find the money to have the project completed.